ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how algorithms distort self-perception.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why online identity feels more 'real' than offline.

 ---